 Want to ditch the city grind?
 Head to these hidden spots to experience a different side of Singapore

 In an island so tiny yet densely populated by soaring buildings and famous landmarks, it’s hard believing that some parts of of the city remain wonderfully undiscovered (or rarely visited).
-Ready for these Singapore secrets?
-Here are the things you’ll need: a GPS, a ride ( most of these places are fairly inaccessible through public transport), and a sense of adventure.
+Ready for these Singapore’s best kept secret spots?
+Here are the things you’ll need to explore these hidden places: a GPS, a ride (most of these places are fairly inaccessible through public transport), and a sense of adventure.

 Colbar Eating House, 9A Whitchurch Road, Singapore 138839, p.
 6779 4859.